-- Maryland Bill of Sale Requirements
+1. Maryland Vehicle Bill of Sale

 Maryland Motor Vehicle Administration (MVA) requires a bill of sale to register and title any vehicle that is less than 7 years old and the sale price was less than the National Automobile Dealers Association book value.

 A bill of sale is a legal document that proves a vehicle or other item was sold and ownership has transferred.
 Those who don’t have access to the association’s book value listings can confirm a vehicle’s book value by calling the MVA at (400) 768-7000.

 The MVA provides a downloadable form that must be used if the vehicle is fewer than 7 years old and the sale price is below book value.
 MVA will also accept a customized bill of sale for a car that is older than 7 years and sold at or above book value at the time of registration.